sumitdas9234/k9s/README.md

 ## Note...

 As you may know k9s is not pimped out by a big corporation with deep pockets.
 It is a complex OSS project that demands a lot of my time to maintain and support.
 K9s will always remain OSS and therefore free!
-That said if you feel, k9s makes your day to day Kubernetes journey a tad brighter, please consider sponsoring us or purchase a [K9sAlpha license](https://k9salpha.io).
+That said if you  lfeel, k9s makes your day to day Kubernetes journey a tad brighter, please consider sponsoring us or purchase a [K9sAlpha license](https://k9salpha.io).
 Your donations will go a long way in keeping our servers lights on and beers in our fridge!

 **Thank you!**